eslint/eslint/docs/rules/no-restricted-exports.md

+# no-restricted-exports

-# Disallow specified names in exports (no-restricted-exports)
+Disallows specified names in exports.

 In a project, certain names may be disallowed from being used as exported names for various reasons.